clintbellanger/heroine-dusk/README.md

 "Heroine Dusk" is a trademark name.
 The above copyright licenses do not grant you the use of this trademark.

 Heroine Dusk refers to the game as I have created it.
 If you modify the game's content, it's acceptable to say your derivative work is "based on Heroine Dusk" but you may no longer call it "Heroine Dusk".
-Common-sense exceptions apply (accessibility features, translations, ports).

 You may not misrepresent yourself as the creator of Heroine Dusk, especially for commercial purposes.